Transfer FAQs

 Can I send bulk transfers from my Rho account?

 If you'd like to set up bulk transfers from your Rho account, reach out to us at 855-7-GETRHO or at Bank@Rho.co to discuss your specific needs.
-Bulk transfers are only permitted on a case-by-case basis, and companies need to be in compliance of any relevant laws and regulations.
+Bulk transfers are only permitted on a case-by-case basis, and companies must comply with any relevant laws and regulations.

 How do I view a list of all past transfers?